1jour1vin

 Nose

-Intense and complex, generous scents of black cherry, blueberry and crushed raspberry, with more floral notes of violets complexed by subtle hints of liquorice and white pepper.
+Intense and complex, generous aromas of black cherry, blueberry, and crushed raspberry, with more floral notes of violet enhanced by subtle hints of licorice and white pepper.

 Mouth